v3rtx/angularjs-rails-resource/EXAMPLES.md

 # Specifying Transformer
 Transformers can be specified by an array of transformers in the configuration options passed to railsResourceFactory.
-However, a cleaner eway to write it is to use the <code>beforeRequest</code> which can take a new anonymous function or a function returned by a factory if you want to share a transformer across multiple resources.
+However, a cleaner way to write it is to use the <code>beforeRequest</code> which can take a new anonymous function or a function returned by a factory if you want to share a transformer across multiple resources.

 Both of these examples can be accomplished using the serializers now.